bgruening/docker-galaxy-stable/README.md

  - 0.3: Add Interactive Environments
    - IPython in docker in Galaxy in docker
    - advanged logging
+ - 0.4:
+   - base the image on toolshed/requirements with all required Galaxy dependencies
+   - use Ansible roles to build large parts of the image
+   - export the supervisord webinterface on port 9002
+   - enable Galaxy reports webapp

 Support & Bug Reports